Gøsta Esping-Andersen: Major works

 Other sociologists and political scientists went on to apply his theoretical analysis to the real world.
 One such example is a book entitled Real Worlds of Welfare Capitalism, written by Robert E. Goodin, Bruce Headey, Ruud Muffels, and Henk-Jan Dirven.
 While some critics claim Esping-Andersen's categories are becoming outdated, many political scientists are attracted by its intuitive simplicity.

 In the past decade, his research has moved to demographic issues and in particular to the consequences of women's changing roles.
 He has developed a multiple equilibrium framework for the understanding of changing family behaviour.
 See in particular his Families in the 21st Century and Esping-Andersen and Billari (2015) and Retheorizing family demographic change.
 Population and Development Review (2015).

 Criticism

 The evolving nature of welfare states often makes it difficult to categorize.
 Arguably, many welfare states have components from some or all typologies, making them more akin to points on a continuum rather than rigid typologies, a fact Esping-Andersen acknowledges in his writings.

-According to French sociologist, Georges Menahem, Esping-Andersen's "decommodification index" aggregates both qualitative and quantitative variables for ”sets of dimensions” which are fluid, and pertain to three very different areas.
+According to the French sociologist Georges Menahem, Esping-Andersen's "decommodification index" aggregates both qualitative and quantitative variables for ”sets of dimensions” which are fluid, and pertain to three very different areas.
 Similarly, Menahem has concerns regarding the validity of the index, and its potential for replication.

-In 1996, the Italian Social Scientist Maurizio Ferrera, further developed Esping-Andersen's Worlds of Welfare by identifying a fourth subtype of the welfare state model, the Southern European Model of Welfare.
+In 1996, the Italian social scientist Maurizio Ferrera further developed Esping-Andersen's Worlds of Welfare by identifying a fourth subtype of the welfare state model, the Southern European Model of Welfare.